insin/DOMBuilder/docs/core.rst

       var el = DOMBuilder.dom
       el.DIV('Hello')

-Use the ``with`` statement to put the element functions of your choice in the variable resolution path:
+Use the `with statement`_ to put the element functions of your choice in the scope chain for variable resolution:

    ::